Top Spine Specialists in New Jersey.

 Typically a result of the natural aging process, myelopathy is a condition in which the spinal canal narrows, causing compression of the spinal cord.
 Discomfort, reduced mobility, and other effects associated with this disorder can make work and recreational activity difficult.
-At the Orthopaedic Institute of Central Jersey, our experienced
+At the Orthopaedic Institute Brielle Orthopaedics, our experienced

 Pain and weakness stemming from myelopathy can reduce your quality of life, but we can help.